Marine Navigation Services: Safe Waterways

 Overdepth Allowance refers to an allowance to account for waterway siltation between dredging and tolerance of sounding and dredging.

 The dredging tolerance varies with the type of dredging plant employed and the bottom conditions.
 The average acceptable tolerance is 0.3 m.
-If the bottom material is soft and can be displaced by a ship, no tolerance allowance is necessary (Ref.: Footnote 1).
+If the bottom material is soft and can be displaced by a ship, no tolerance allowance is necessary Footnote 1.

 An allowance for siltation is usually based on the anticipated accumulation patterns of the silt.
 The allowance is designed to accommodate the siltation between dredging operations.

 All reaches of the waterway must be examined and depths set according to the varying conditions encountered.
 This, and the natural bathymetry of the waterway, will lead to the provision of different depths in adjacent sections of the waterway.

 If the transition between adjacent reaches is large, the sudden change in Underkeel Clearance will have an effect on the current velocities and hydrostatic pressure on the hull.
 The result will be a change in the ship's performance, manoeuvrability and draught.

 Vessel squat in a transition area is presently being evaluated by Waterways Development.
 The preliminary analysis shows that the squat would increase by 15% to 20% when the transition is from deep water to shallow water.